sidechained/TrainingTheBeagle/Projects/soundvase/_README.txt

 ** Hardware

-- beaglebone black
+- a beaglebone black
-- thumbdrive-style usb sound card
+- a thumbdrive-style usb sound card
-- mic with 3.5mm jack output
+- a mic with 3.5mm jack output
-- speaker (e.g. doss asimom)
+- a speaker (e.g. doss asimom)
 - a sensor/potentiometer (e.g. dial or slider)

 ** Software

-- beaglebone running debian linux
+- debian linux (running on the beaglebone)
+- python
+- supercollider
+- jackd/alsa (link)
-- python OSC library
+- python OSC library (link)
-- adafruit BBIO library
+- adafruit BBIO library (link)

-- jackd/alsa
+- NOTE TO SELF: ADD LINK TO TUTORIAL HERE ON HOW TO GET ALL THIS UP AND RUNNING

 * Setup